 Skip to content

-I Tried 7 AI App Builders.
+I Tried 7 Automated App Builders.
 Here's My Honest Take

 A hands-on comparison of Bolt.new, Lovable, Replit, v0, Cursor, FlutterFlow, and Goodspeed.
 What works, what doesn't, and who each one is for.

-I spent two weeks building the same app with seven different AI tools.
+I spent two weeks building the same app with seven different AI app builders.
 A simple habit tracker with user accounts, streak tracking, push notifications, and basic analytics.

 Not a toy demo.
 A real app you could put on the App Store.